ayishwaryaC/LearningReact/README.md

 ### 📅 Day 7 - Props Types 18/09/25

+### 📅 Day 8 - Dynamic content 19/09/25
+gothrouth files
+ * Dyamiccontent1.jsx using props
+ * Dynamiccontent2.jsx using conditional rendering
+ * Dynamiccontent3.jsx using loops with .map()
+ * Dynamiccontent4.jsx using state

 ---

 ✅ With these steps, I have completed the **fundamentals of React up to Props**.